eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Commission.
 As part of the notification process, the trust anchors of the Access CA must be included in a Trusted List.
 A trust anchor is the combination of a public key and an identifier for the associated entity.
-Wallet Units need these trust anchors to verify of the signatures over the access certificates presented to them when a new PID or attestation is issued or when they receive an attribute presentation request from a Relying Party.
+Wallet Units need these trust anchors to verify the signatures over the access certificates presented to them when a new PID or attestation is issued or when they receive an attribute presentation request from a Relying Party.